-National Monitoring Standards Data Reporting Requirements Standard Performance Measure/Method Provider/Sub-recipient Responsibility Submission of the Ryan White HIV/AIDS Program Services Report (RSR), which includes three components: the Grantee Report, the Service Provider Report, and the Client Report Submission of the on-line service providers report Documentation that all service providers have submitted their sections of the online service providers report Report all the Ryan White Services offered to clients during the funding year Submit both interim and final reports by the specified deadlines Submission of the on-line client report Documentation that all service providers have submitted their sections of the online client report Maintain client-level data on each client served, including in each client record demographic status, HIV clinical information, HIV-care medical and support services received, and the client's Unique Client Identifier Submit this report online as an electronic file upload using the standard format Submit both interim and final reports by the specified deadlines Submission of standard reports as required in circulars as well as program- specific reports as outlined in the Notice of Award.
-Records that contain and adequately identify the source of information pertaining to: · Federal award revenue, expenses, obligations, unobligated balances, assets, outlays, program income, interest · Client level data · Aggregate data on services provided; clients served, client demographics, and selected financial information Ensure: · Submission of timely subgrantee reports · File documentation or data containing analysis of required reports to determine accuracy and any reconciliation with existing financial or programmatic data.
-Example: Test program income final FFR with calendar year RDR. · Submission of periodic financial reports that document the expenditure of Ryan White funds, positive and negative spending variances, and how funds have been reallocated to other line-items or service categories WICY - Women, Infants, Children, and Youth: Amounts set aside for women, infants, children, and youth to be determined based on each of these population's relative percentage of the total number of persons living with AIDS in the EMA/TGA Waiver available if grantee can document that funds sufficient to meet the needs of these population groups are being provided through other federal or state programs Documentation that the amount of Part A funding spent on services for women, infants, children, and youth is at least equal to the proportion each of these populations represents of the entire population of persons living with AIDS in the EMA or TGA If a waiver is requested, documentation that the service needs of one or more of these populations are already met through funding from another federal or state program Track and report to the grantee the amount and percentage of Part A funds expended for services to each priority population
+Data Reporting Requirements Standard Performance Measure/Method Provider/Sub-recipient Responsibility Submission of the Ryan White HIV/AIDS Program Services Report (RSR), which includes three components: the Grantee Report, the Service Provider Report, and the Client Report Submission of the on-line service providers report Documentation that all service providers have submitted their sections of the online service providers report Report all the Ryan White Services offered to clients during the funding year Submit both interim and final reports by the specified deadlines Submission of the on-line client report Documentation that all service providers have submitted their sections of the online client report Maintain client-level data on each client served, including in each client record demographic status, HIV clinical information, HIV-care medical and support services received, and the client's Unique Client Identifier Submit this report online as an electronic file upload using the standard format Submit both interim and final reports by the specified deadlines Submission of standard reports as required in circulars as well as program- specific reports as outlined in the Notice of Award.
+Records that contain and adequately identify the source of information pertaining to: Federal award revenue, expenses, obligations, unobligated balances, assets, outlays, program income, interest Client level data Aggregate data on services provided; clients served, client demographics, and selected financial information Ensure: Submission of timely subgrantee reports File documentation or data containing analysis of required reports to determine accuracy and any reconciliation with existing financial or programmatic data.
+Example: Test program income final FFR with calendar year RDR.
+Submission of periodic financial reports that document the expenditure of Ryan White funds, positive and negative spending variances, and how funds have been reallocated to other line-items or service categories

+WICY - Women, Infants, • Documentation that the amount Track and report to the grantee the Children, and Youth: Amounts set of Part A funding spent on services amount and percentage of Part A aside for women, infants, children, for women, infants, children, and funds expended for services to and youth to be determined based youth is at least equal to the each priority population on each of these population's proportion each of these populations relative percentage of the total represents of the entire population number of persons living with AIDS of persons living with AIDS in the in the EMA/TGA EMA or TGA Waiver available if grantee can • If a waiver is requested, document that funds sufficient to documentation that the service meet the needs of these population needs of one or more of these groups are being provided through populations are already met through other federal or state programs funding from another federal or state program